AJWyman1/Colorado_Hospital_access/README.md

 ---
 ## Conclusion

-While having access to an ICU has almost no effect on life expectancy
+While having access to an ICU has almost no effect on life expectancy.
+However, when looking at counties with lower life expectancies some trends become clear.
+* These counties' populations tend to have higher percentages of hispanics when compared to the state average.
+* The average household income in these counties is below state average and $20,000 **less** when compared to counties with higher life expectancies.

 ----

 ## Further Research